richard-scryber/scryber.core/docs/mvc_controller_full.rst

 ------------------------

 In our applications we like to add our templates to a PDF folder the Views folder.
-You can break it down however works for you, but for now, a create a new xhtml file called HelloWorld.html in your folder.
+You can break it down however works for you, but for now, a create a new html file called HelloWorld.html in your folder.

 And paste the following content into the file